Property & Ownership

 - How does the Mill Site Redevelopment Plan relate to the North End Neighbourhood Plan?

-The North End Neighbourhood Planning and the Mill Site Area Redevelopment Planning are distinct processes with similar timelines – with the City’s North End process taking the lead.
+The North End Neighbourhood Planning and the Mill Site Area Redevelopment Planning are distinct processes with similar timelines.
 The two planning processes will align through information sharing and overlapping community input opportunities.
-On completion, the Mill Site Area Redevelopment Plan will integrate the vision, objectives and policy direction created through the North End Neighbourhood Plan process.

 - How can the community get involved in the Mill Site planning process?

-In January 2022, the project team will begin reaching out to invite the community to get involved with the planning process.
-Information about the planning and consultation process can also be found at kelownamillsite.ca where you can register to receive the latest project updates via email.
+Information about the planning and consultation process and future opportunities to engage can also be found at www.kelownamillsite.ca where you can also register to receive the latest project updates and information regarding upcoming events.

 - How can I get more information as the process advances?